QueenieCplusplus/React/README.md

         </Route>
     );

-# index.js as Entry Point to render Routers Component
+# index.js (new file) as Entry Point to render Routers Component

+> index.js in Root Dir

 import { Router, browserHistory } from 'react-router';
 import Routes from './Routes';